 Our high-precision laser drilling technology produces small, complex features at micron-level tolerances, without heat effects or material damage.
 Our methods include direct write, mask projection, and more.

-Many manufactured parts today call for microscopic features that can only be created with laser drilling.
+Many manufactured parts today call for microscopic features that can be created only with laser drilling.
 This highly adaptable, versatile, and reliable micromanufacturing process is used in a broad range of industries.
-We customize our laser manufacturing and post-laser processing to match your unique drilling needs, optimizing applications such as micro holes, hole arrays, blind wells, and specialized portals.
+We customize our laser manufacturing and post-laser processing to match your unique drilling needs, optimizing applications such as micro-holes, hole arrays, blind wells, and specialized portals.

 Our tools for performing visual inspections on your parts and products include high-powered microscopes and specialized instruments for micro-measurement of linear dimensions, height, depth, and 3D profile.

 Laser drilling will continue to advance as companies propose more complex designs, materials, and added functionality.
-Often our best solutions result from working directly with the customer’s engineering teams, early in the design process, to create a customized laser-drilling process that pushes the technical limits of laser micromachining.
+Often our best solutions result from working directly with the customer’s engineering teams, early in the design process, to create a customized laser-drilling process that pushes the technical limits of laser micro-machining.

 Pulsed gas lasers can create consistent holes as small as 5 microns in diameter in certain applications.
 Holes of different geometric shapes at various angles are also possible, but round edges work best.

 A typical laser feature has a maximum depth:diameter ratio of 10:1. (exceptions apply, not a rule of thumb, typically).